nyl-auster/rust-memo/README.md

    |                    ^^ value used here after move
 ```

-String is a growable text.
-Its value is located on the **heap**, Stack only store its size and its pointer to the value location.
-When we copy s1 to s2, only the stack data is copied.
+Why ? *String* is a growable text.
+So its value is located on the **heap**.
+The stack only store its size and its pointer to the value location.
+When we copy *s1* to *s2*, only the **stack** data is copied, not the value located on the heap.

 <img width="400px" src="https://doc.rust-lang.org/book/second-edition/img/trpl04-02.svg" />